niblyx-malnus/clurd/README.md

 # Urbit Dojo Client - Advanced Terminal Interface

-A powerful Python client for interacting with Urbit's dojo terminal, featuring revolutionary syntax analysis capabilities and pixel-perfect output formatting.
+A powerful Python client for interacting with Urbit's dojo terminal, featuring a **persistent daemon** for reliable command execution and comprehensive syntax analysis capabilities.

 This tool is part of the **clurd project** (Claude + Urbit) - an initiative to give Claude mastery over Urbit by providing:
-- Access to foundational Urbit repositories and documentation
+- **Persistent daemon connection** - Never miss delayed output or slog messages
-- Dynamic interaction with running Urbit ships
+- **Dynamic interaction** with running Urbit ships without timing guesswork
-- Iterative knowledge distillation through systematic exploration
+- **Syntax analysis capabilities** - Bell detection, tab completion, command validation
-- Tools for computational archaeology of Urbit's unique paradigm
+- **Tools for computational archaeology** of Urbit's unique paradigm

 The dojo client serves as Claude's primary instrument for probing and understanding Urbit's behavior in real-time.

 ## 🚀 Key Features

+### 1. **Persistent Daemon Connection** ⭐ NEW
+Long-running background process that maintains connection to your Urbit ship, capturing ALL events continuously.
+No more timing guesswork or missed output!

-### 1. **Terminal Buffer Simulation**
+### 2. **Terminal Buffer Simulation**
 Faithfully reproduces webterm's visual output by implementing Urbit's blit (terminal command) protocol including cursor positioning, line clearing, and text rendering.

-### 2. **Bell Detection & Syntax Analysis**
+### 3. **Bell Detection & Syntax Analysis**
 Revolutionary capability to detect when Urbit rejects input (bell events) and pinpoint exactly where parsing fails.
 Perfect for exploring Urbit's syntax rules.

-### 3. **Tab Completion Extraction**
+### 4. **Tab Completion Extraction**
 Clean extraction of completion suggestions and function signatures from Urbit's interactive help system.

-### 4. **Real-time Stream Processing**
-Captures both terminal output and slog (system log) messages during specified time windows.
+### 5. **Smart Output Cleaning**
+Automatically removes duplicate prompts and formats output for better readability.

 ## 📁 Recommended Directory Structure